inframonit/multisitemap.com/README.md

 ## Idea

+celem jest mapowanie infrastruktury stron internetowych powiązanych z usługami providerów w celu późniejszego odtworzenia tej nifrastruktury jej przeniesienia lub migracji do nowej z zachowaniem poprzednich parametrów infrastruktury

+polega na zebraniu wszystkich informacji dostępnych po autoryzacji do systemu\
+dostępie do infrastruktury testowej gdzie można przetestować jak działa, czy została poprawnie zmapowana.

 every day we are doing something in some context

 Each task is part of Project or Operation Flow.

 How to create good map to create the way of faster?

-MultiSiteMap is descripbing many services based on xPath address:
+MultiSiteMap is describing many services based on xPath address:

     Such go to some address and click a send button